Ukraine in the Eurovision Song Contest 2016: At Eurovision

 In Ukraine, both the semi-finals and the final were broadcast on UA:Pershyi with commentary by Timur Miroshnychenko and Tetiana Terekhova.
 The three shows were also broadcast via radio on Radio Ukraine with commentary by Olena Zelinchenko.
-The Ukrainian spokesperson, who announced the top 12-point score awarded by the Ukrainian jury during the final, was 2007 Ukrainian representative Verka Serduchka.
+NTU appointed Verka Serduchka, who represented Ukraine in 2007, as its spokesperson to announce the top 12-point score awarded by the Ukrainian jury during the final.

 Semi-final

 Jamala took part in technical rehearsals on 5 and 7 May, followed by dress rehearsals on 11 and 12 May.
 This included the jury show on 11 May where the professional juries of each country watched and voted on the competing entries.

 The Ukrainian performance featured Jamala performing on stage in a blue costume designed by Ivan Frolov together with two backing vocalists.
 The performance focused on Jamala as the predominately dark stage displayed yellow, red and orange colours and patterns with a large colourful tree appearing on the LED screens during the final chorus.
 The stage director and choreographer for the Ukrainian performance was Konstantin Tomilchenko.
 The two backing vocalists that joined Jamala on stage were Alina Kosenko and Aleksandra Makarovskaya.

 At the end of the show, Ukraine was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Ukraine placed second in the semi-final, receiving a total of 287 points: 152 points from the televoting and 135 points from the juries.